fbpx

 Thanksgiving Feast

 The first winter the colonists faced in Plymouth was brutal.
-Only half of the 60 crew of the Mayflower survived.
-When spring emerged, the colonists were greeted by members of the Wampanoag tribe, who taught them farming skills.
-Following a successful first harvest, the colonists celebrated in November 1621 to mark the event.
+During this time, only half of the 60 crew of the Mayflower survived.
+When spring emerged, the colonists were met with a new friend in the form of the Wampanoag tribe who imparted to them skills in farming.
+Following their first successful harvest, the colonists held a feast in November 1621 to mark the event.
 Over three days, the colonists and the Wampanoag feasted on venison, corn, and wildfowl.
-There was no honey pumpkin pie or cranberry relish in sight!
-Cranberries weren’t even mentioned until at least 50 years after this first feast.
-Pies and other sweets, like the now-famous Thanksgiving pecan pie, were also slow to come around, thanks to a lack of sugar.
-Maybe the colonists could have benefitted from honey in their kitchens.
+Notably, honey pumpkin pie, cranberry relish, and most especially, Thanksgiving pecan pie were not yet part of the feast.
+These popular dishes were still yet to be invented due to the lack of sugar during that time.
+Maybe the colonists could have benefitted from honey in their kitchens?!

 Sadly, this first feast was one of the only shows of friendship between the native tribes and the colonists in the colonies’ early days.
 As Europeans colonized the Americas, millions of natives were exiled or killed in conflicts.
 It is important to remember this, as the traditional story of Thanksgiving often leaves out these events.